danielschwab/kopia-hub/README.md

 # Kopia Hub
-This simple webpage lets you switch between multiple [Kopia](https://github.com/kopia/kopia) instances.
-The project aims to be a simple solution for the Kopia docker image restriction to only support a single repository.
+This simple webpage lets you switch between multiple [Kopia](https://github.com/kopia/kopia) instances in a iframe.
+The project aims to be a solution for the Kopia docker image restriction to only support a single repository.

 ## Usage
 `compose.yml` :